toliuyi/contract-description/EIP/eip-MY.md

   }

   /**
-   * @dev Allows anyone query contract description from this registry.
+   * @dev Allows anyone query contract description messages from this registry.
    * @param contractAddr The address of the contract to query.
-   * @param selector The selector of function to query, use contract name's selector to query description for the whole contract.
+   * @param selector The selector of function to query, use contract name's selector to query description of the whole contract.
    * @param lang ISO 639 language code of the description.
 If there is no description attached in specified language, "en" used as defaut.
    * @return description string in UTF8 encoding.
    */